LiorSinai/liorsinai.github.io/_posts/2020-08-27-secant-mercator.md

 I want to present it here in a less formal and more colourful setting, to make it more accessible.

 This is an article about mathematics, so familiarity with the following is helpful: algebra, trigonometry, radians and basic calculus.
-These are usually covered in an advanced high school maths classes or first year maths courses.
+These are usually covered in advanced high school maths classes or first year maths courses.

 ## First year maths